Report Animal Cruelty

 You may use the form below to report a case of animal cruelty or neglect, including animals left in hot cars.

 You may submit the report anonymously, if you wish.
 Alternatively, if you prefer to mail in or drop off a paper report, you may download PDF form.

-Animal cruelty investigations do not include barking dogs, loud cats, or loose animals.
+Please note: Animal cruelty investigations do not include barking dogs, loud cats or loose animals.

-Animal complaints (barking, etc.) for the cities of Oceanside, Vista, Escondido, Poway, and San Marcos are handled by Humane Officers of San Diego Humane Society.
+Animal complaints (strays, off-leash, etc.) for the cities of Carlsbad, Del Mar, Encinitas, Escondido, Imperial Beach, Oceanside, Poway, San Diego, San Marcos, Santee, Solana Beach and Vista are handled by San Diego Humane Society.
 For more information please see our Field Services page.